AmanPatel117/amanpatel117.github.io/index.md

 ---

 <p class="lead">
-Greetings!
-I'm currently pursuing my Master's in Analytics at Georgia Tech (’26).
-I love building practical data products—NLP, recommender systems, and GenAI—so teams can make faster, better decisions.
+Hello!
+I'm a graduate student in **Data Science** at Georgia Tech with a strong foundation in **Mathematics** and a passion for building machine learning systems that solve real-world problems.
+I have experience working with data and AI across a wide variety of fields, including finance, sustainability, academia, and tech.
 </p>

 ## Latest works